Hard disk drive failure: Causes

 There are a number of causes for hard drives to fail including: human error, hardware failure, firmware corruption, media damage, heat, water damage, power issues and mishaps.
 Drive manufacturers typically specify a mean time between failures (MTBF) or an annualized failure rate (AFR) which are population statistics that can't predict the behavior of an individual unit.
 These are calculated by constantly running samples of the drive for a short period of time, analyzing the resultant wear and tear upon the physical components of the drive, and extrapolating to provide a reasonable estimate of its lifespan.
 Hard disk drive failures tend to follow the concept of the bathtub curve.
 Drives typically fail within a short time if there is a defect present from manufacturing.
 If a drive proves reliable for a period of a few months after installation, the drive has a significantly greater chance of remaining reliable.
 Therefore, even if a drive is subjected to several years of heavy daily use, it may not show any notable signs of wear unless closely inspected.
 On the other hand, a drive can fail at any time in many different situations.

 The most notorious cause of drive failure is a head crash, where the internal read-and-write head of the device, usually just hovering above the surface, touches a platter, or scratches the magnetic data-storage surface.
 A head crash usually incurs severe data loss, and data recovery attempts may cause further damage if not done by a specialist with proper equipment.
 Drive platters are coated with an extremely thin layer of non-electrostatic lubricant, so that the read-and-write head will likely simply glance off the surface of the platter should a collision occur.
 However, this head hovers mere nanometers from the platter's surface which makes a collision an acknowledged risk.

 Another cause of failure is a faulty air filter.
 The air filters on today's drives equalize the atmospheric pressure and moisture between the drive enclosure and its outside environment.
 If the filter fails to capture a dust particle, the particle can land on the platter, causing a head crash if the head happens to sweep over it.
 After a head crash, particles from the damaged platter and head media can cause one or more bad sectors.
 These, in addition to platter damage, will quickly render a drive useless.

 A drive also includes controller electronics, which occasionally fail.
 In such cases, it may be possible to recover all data by replacing the controller board.
+On newer drives this usually requires soldering the ROM chip to the donor PCB.